thejpster/zube/README.md

-# zero_to_asic
+# theJPster's Zero to ASIC Entry

-My entry for MPW2 on the Zero to ASIC Training Course
+My entry for MPW2 on the Zero to ASIC Training Course.